JMGreen1989/mtplay/README.md

 ## MVP

-Each question will be multiple choice.
-Some questions will be very simple, some will be difficult.
+- Each question will be multiple choice.
-The question will be displayed as a smaller window within the broswer.
+- There will be 10 questions.
+- The order they are presented will be random every time.
+- All questions are about NYC's past, present mixed with some fun facts

 ## POST MVP